Mofongo: Variations

 It is also common in Puerto Rico to make mofongo with cassava (mofongo de yuca), breadfruit (mofongo de pana), and ripe plantain mofongo (mofongo de amarillo).

 The bifongo is any combination of two starches fried and mashed together.
 Ripe and green plantains together is the most popular choice.
+The ripe and green plantain is most commonly used for brunch menus, establishing itself, as a robust and cultullary, significant morning option in the Caribbean.
+This transition to the morning format is highly flexible, commonly adapting to include eggs prepared to taste, whether fried, scrambled, omelette, poached or hard boiled.
+In this case mofongo is often stuffed with bacon or breakfast sausage.

 The trifongo is any combination of three starches fried and mashed together.
 Most popular is cassava with green and ripe plantains, but batata and breadfruit may be used.

 Mofongo stuffed with shrimp (camarón in Spanish) is called camarofongo.

 Thanksgiving is an American holiday that has been adopted by Puerto Rico and Puerto Ricans outside the commonwealth.
 Turkey is the main focus on every Thanksgiving table and is traditionally stuffed with bread.
 The bread stuffing can be mixed with mofongo or replaced entirely with mofongo.
 The dish is called pavochon.

 Frito-Lay produces MoFongo Snax, combining plantain chips, cassava chips and pork rinds into one bag.